RETURN TO UFO PAGE | E-MAIL ME

 get back to work.

 Personally, as a UFO aficionado and one who believes that extraterrestrials probably have been and are even now observing us, I find it a sad testimony to the sorry state the UFO community has fallen into that so many otherwise clever people have fallen for tripe like this.
-This is most unfortunate, for UFOs are deserving of careful study, which I suspect will remain impossible as long as things like SOM1-01 continue to pollute the atmosphere.
+This is most unfortunate, for UFOs are deserving of careful study, which I suspect will remain impossible as long as things like SOM1-01 continue to pollute the environment.